Introduction

 Roger Deakins

-I actually wrote to Roger Deakins to ask him if the digital camera had changed his way of working.
-His answer is pretty interesting :
+Thanks to the digital revolution we see more practical lighting nowadays.
+But a possible limitation is if the lighting relies ONLY on practical.
+I actually wrote to Roger Deakins to ask him if the digital camera had changed his way of working :

 “Yes, I do find I use practical lights as the main source more often than I did when I was shooting film but I wouldn’t say that necessarily related to digital imaging rather than to the speed of capture.
 I mean, if there was an 800 ASA film stock the same would apply.
 There is a scene in ‘Prisoners’ that I think demonstrates what I am saying and that is when I was shooting with a key fob light as the only source.
 I would not have been able to do this had I been shooting on any available film stock but there is nothing to say that it couldn’t be done. […] I also think that the practice of shooting by the light of practical sources is, in a more general way, just a natural development of my work although, I must say, I shot a few films early on with little or no ‘film’ lighting.”